yuzig/SynPath/README.md

 ![overview](/demo_screenshots/overview.jpg)
 Figure 2.  screenshot of home page
 ![demo1](/demo_screenshots/home_page.jpg)
-Figure 3. screenshot of result page, with Lycopene, CPD1F-114, as in put, FARNESYL-PP as precursor, maximum step set to 7, and with the E.coli model iML1515
+Figure 3. screenshot of result page, with Lycopene, CPD1F-114, as in put, FARNESYL-PP as precursor, maximum step set to 7, and with the E.coli model iML1515.
+Pathways are listed and indexed, followed by a table summarizing calculation results.
+The table is interactive, and can sort the rows based on any parameter by clicking on the headers.
+There is also an option to download pathway information as SBOL documents.
 ![demo2](/demo_screenshots/result_page.jpg )